robertarles/saucers/saucelabs_api/README.md

-# Rust API client for openapi
+# Rust API client for saucelabs_api

 This is a REST API documentation provided by Sauce Labs